-IMC welcomes adults of all abilities.
+The IMC welcomes adults of all abilities.
 You must be 18 or over to join.
-Unlike some clubs, we do not require new members to go through a probationary period or for rock climbers to achieve a minimum climbing grade.
-However we do expect you to have at least the basic skills for the activities you will participate in, and above all we ask you to be enthusiastic and willing to fit in with others.
+We do not require new members to go through a probationary period or for rock climbers to achieve a minimum climbing grade.
+You need, at least, the basic skills for the activities you will participate in, and above all we ask you to be enthusiastic and willing to fit in with others.

-However, whilst we don’t provide formal training, one of the benefits of being in a club is the opportunity to go out and learn from people with many years of experience.
-Our members have climbed, walked and trekked in many different parts of the world, and most will be happy to pass on their knowledge and experience.
+However, whilst we don’t provide formal training, one of the benefits of being in a club is the opportunity to learn from people with more experience who can pass on their knowledge as you develop your skills.

-In short, we expect you to be able to take responsibility for yourself !
-Whilst club members will organise activities, and perhaps plan and lead a route, they are not there to take care of you !
+You must take responsibility for yourself !
+Whilst club members will organise activities, and perhaps plan and lead a meet, they are not there to take care of you !
 It is your responsibility to ensure that you have the necessary skills, abilities, fitness and equipment for any activity you participate in.
+If in doubt ask!
 This is not only for your own safety but that of those around you.

 We draw your attention to the BMC Participation Statement at the foot of this page.